dell/csm-docs/content/docs/getting-started/helmmodules/replication/install-repctl.md

       ./repctl create pvc --rg <rg-name> -t <target-namespace> --dry-run=false
       ```

-> Note: all `repctl` output is saved in a `repctl.log` file in the current working directory and can be attached to any installation troubleshooting requests.
+> ℹ️ **NOTE:**: all `repctl` output is saved in a `repctl.log` file in the current working directory and can be attached to any installation troubleshooting requests.